MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

    This download contains the chart data exactly as the chart displays it.
 If you've applied any filters or changed the number of groups to display, those changes are reflected in the data that is downloaded.

-   Because the download contains just what you see in the chart, you can use the downloaded .csv data in Excel or in Power BI to reproduce the chart that Workplace Analytics displays.
+   Because the download contains just what you see in the chart, you can use the downloaded .csv data in Excel or in Power BI to reproduce the chart that Workplace Analytics shows.

    > [!Note]
    > Because **Download CSV** gives you only the summarized data shown in the chart, it does not include the query data that was used to generate the chart, so privacy and minimum aggregation rules are adhered to.